Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Submit the query.
 3. Review the results.

-**Expected Result:**  Verify that relevant and accurate search results are returned.
+**Expected Result:** search results are returned should be relevant and accurate

+**Actual Result:** search results returned are relevant and accurate

 ---